damianostre/aufy/docs/src/content/docs/starters/about.md

 Each starter template application consists of a .NET solution (`WebApp.[Starter Type].sln`) with the following projects:
 - Backend Web API project with Aufy library (`WebApi.[Starter Type]`)
 - Frontend client application (`Client.[Starter Type]`)
+- Shared typescript project with API client and models (`AufyClient`)

 Each starter template shares the same Web API codebase, but have separate projects.
 The client application is different for each starter template.